 The governance framework comprises the systems and processes, culture and values that direct and control our activities and through which we account to, engage with, and lead the community.
-The framework enables us to monitor the achievement of strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services.
+The framework enables us to monitor the achievement of strategic objectives and priorities and to consider whether they have led to the achievement of appropriate, cost-effective outcomes.